-7. Lotteries
+7. Lotteries and general NFT marketplace

 Anyone can provide a GlobalChange lottery prize in the form of a memo.
 The memo might lead to a link; a message that can only be seen or opened by a particular account holder, if that is how you program it; a method to distribute cash; etc - like any other NFT.